Terraform05/ARMA-GARCH_EquityMarketVolatilityRegimeAnalysis/README.md

 - Regime labels drive a risk‑control overlay that reduces drawdowns at the cost of lower return.
 - Hedge‑cost monitoring flags when protection is cheap vs expensive.

-- **the regime strategy sacrifices return for lower drawdowns and higher risk‑adjusted performance.
+- **The regime strategy sacrifices return for lower drawdowns and higher risk‑adjusted performance.
 If your objective is pure return, buy‑and‑hold wins; if your objective is risk control, the strategy helps.** See `reports/strategy_backtest/README.md` for the equity curve and variant table.

 ## Project Goal